 PaaS or Platform as a Service is a cloud computing service model that provides a ready to use development environment over the Internet, in which developers can develop, manage, distribute and test their software applications.
 More details about PaaS or Platform as a Service.

 The Private Cloud is a cloud computing deployment model in which the computing resources and environment are of exclusive use by an organization.
 A Private Cloud is comparable to owning a data center in a company, but with the benefits of delegating its management and scaling on demand thanks to virtualization.
+More details about the private cloud and its advantages.

 The Public Cloud is a cloud computing deployment model in which an ISP offers computing resources over the Internet within an infrastructure which is shared among several organizations, based on a pay per use model.
+More details about the Public Cloud.

-RAM memory or Random Access Memory is the main memory of servers and personal devices.
+RAM memory or Random-Access Memory is the main memory of servers and personal devices.
 It temporarily stores the data of the programs in use during a session.

 SaaS or Software as a Service is a cloud computing service model that consists of distributing cloud-hosted software applications to users over the Internet, on a subscription or purchase basis.
 More details about SaaS or Software as a Service.